khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ### Specifications

 Tree trunks, branches, and leaves all possess a title.
 Additionally, they may also contain other descriptive elements such as a paragraph or label.
-Since tree trunks and branches are collapsible, they should be paired with an icon that clearly signify the change of state (expand/collapse).
+Tree trunks and collapsible branches (branches that contain a leaf) should be paired with an icon that clearly signifies the change of state (expand/collapse).
 This state can be triggered by clicking either the icon, the title, or the row.
 Trees should visually reflect the hierarchy and relationship differences between its elements using spacing (margin/padding) and/or lines.

 #### Tree trunk